prolixalias/gravitee-api-management/docker/quick-setup/https-nginx/README.md

 # Nginx

-Here is a docker-compose to run APIM Gateway with nginx https.
+Here is a nerdctl compose to run APIM Gateway with nginx https.

 You can now access your component like this: